bravesoft-inc/bs-logger-ios/README.md

 }
 ```

-In Additon to above, you can use `async/await` supported methods if the project specifies iOS 13 or later for lowest OS.
+In addition to the above, you can use `async/await` supported methods if the project specifies iOS 13 or later for the lowest OS.
 ```swift
 import BSLogger